Hawai'i Supernova Flows: A Peculiar Velocity Survey Using Over a Thousand Supernovae in the Near-Infrared: Sample Selection

 \subsection{First Cut: Observational Data}

 The set of all our observed transients includes unclassified or misclassified non-\sneia{}, galaxies with photometric or unknown redshifts, and \sneia{} missing coverage near maximum light in one or more all-sky survey bandpasses.
-In future work we intend to incorporate the unclassified transients that are photometrically consistent with \snia{} light curves, but for this paper, we do not include them in our analysis.
+In future work we intend to incorporate the unclassified transients that are photometrically consistent with \snia{} light curves, but for this paper, we do not include them in our analysis. \citet{vincenzi23} describe the magnitude of biases in cosmological measurements when using photometrically classified samples and discuss various methods for mitigating them to sub-percent levels when estimating the dark energy equation of state parameter $w$.

-Of the 1218 observed transients, 669 have been spectroscopically classified as usable \sneia{}.
+Of the 1,217 observed transients, 668 have been spectroscopically classified as usable \sneia{}.
 This number does not include \sneia{} subtypes that are unsuitable for distance inference using SALT3-NIR or \texttt{SNooPy}: 2002cx-like SNe \citep[sometimes called SNe Iax,][]{li03}, 2002ic-like SNe \citep[sometimes called SNe Ia-CSM,][]{hamuy03}, 2003fg-like SNe \citep[formerly called super-Chandrasekhar SNe or SNe Ia-SC,][]{howell06, hicken07, ashall21}, and generally peculiar \sneia{} (Ia-pec).
 This number does include several 2006bt-like candidates, which we discuss in Section \ref{sec:outlier detection}.

-Spectroscopic host-galaxy redshifts are available or have been successfully measured for 600 of these 669 \sneia{}.
-The remaining 69 include galaxies scheduled for spectroscopic observation, galaxies with spectral features manually judged to be too weak for accurate redshift determination, and galaxies with exceptionally low surface brightness, such that spectroscopic observation is prohibitively expensive.
+Spectroscopic host-galaxy redshifts are available or have been successfully measured for 603 of these 668 \sneia{}.
+The remaining 65 include galaxies scheduled for spectroscopic observation, galaxies with spectral features manually judged to be too weak for accurate redshift determination, and galaxies with exceptionally low surface brightness, such that spectroscopic observation is prohibitively expensive.
 We remove an additional 8 targets that have Galactic reddening greater than 0.3 mag according to \citet{schlafly11}.
 As the last cut in this set, we remove targets with fewer than 5 optical and NIR observations, counting each quartet of ATLAS exposures as a single observation.
-Of the remaining 592 \sneia{}, 95 are in galaxies for which we have unreduced spectroscopic observations, and 56 encountered errors during photometric analysis, leaving 441 \sneia{}.
+Of the remaining 595 \sneia{}, 76 are in galaxies for which we have unreduced spectroscopic observations, and 15 encountered errors during photometric analysis, leaving 504 \sneia{}.